Quasi-hyperbolic planes in relatively hyperbolic groups: Avoidable sets in the boundary

 We now define our notion of avoidable set, which is a quantitatively controlled version of the no local cut point and not locally disconnecting conditions. \begin{definition} Suppose $(X,d)$ is a complete, connected metric space.
 A set $V \subset X$ is \emph{$L$-avoidable on scales below $\delta$} for $L \geq 1$, $\delta \in (0, \infty]$ if for any $r \in (0, \delta/2L)$, whenever there is an arc $I \subset X$ and points $x, y \in I \cap A(V,r,2r)$ so that $I[x,y] \subset N(V, 2r)$, there exists an arc $J \subset A(V,r/L,2rL)$ with endpoints $x, y$ so that $J$ $(4rL)$-follows $I[x,y]$. \end{definition}

-The goal of this section is the following proposition. \begin{proposition} Let $(G, \cP_1)$ and $(G, \cP_1 \cup \cP_2)$ be relatively hyperbolic groups, where all groups in $\cP_2$ are proper infinite hyperbolic subgroups of $G$ ($\cP_2$ may be empty), and all groups in $\cP_1$ are finitely presented and one ended.
+The goal of this section is the following proposition. \begin{proposition} Let $(G, \cP_1)$ and $(G, \cP_1 \cup \cP_2)$ be relatively hyperbolic groups, where all groups in $\cP_2$ are proper infinite hyperbolic subgroups of $G$ ($\cP_2$ may be empty), and all groups in $\cP_1$ are proper, finitely presented and one-ended.
 Let $X = X(G, \cP_1)$, and let $\cH$ be the collection of all horoballs of $X$ and left cosets of the subgroups of $\cP_2$.
 (As usual we regard $G$ as a subspace of $X$.)

 Suppose that $\bdry X$ is connected and locally connected, with no global cut points.
 Suppose that $\bdry P$ does not locally disconnect $\bdry X$ for each $P\in\cP_2$.
 Then there exists $L \geq 1$ so that for every $H \in \cH$, $\bdry H \subset \bdry X$ is $L$-avoidable on scales below $e^{-\eps d(w,H)}$. \end{proposition} This proposition is proved in the following two subsections.